connorpmullins/connorpmullins.github.io/_posts/2025-05-29-mental_model_preempting_bottlenecks.markdown

 #### Addenda

 - The above is hardly true now, but will become more and more so over the next 18 months
-- The above also assumes that an organization is adapting to capture the value of new software development tools as described above
+- The above also assumes that an organization is adapting to capture the value of new software development tools as described in the previous section

 #### The implications of this world